UPPMAX/NAISS_Slurm/docs/slurm.md

 - **afternotok:jobid[:jobid...]** begin after specified jobs have failed
 - **afterok:jobid[:jobid...]**  begin after specified jobs have run to completion with exit code zero
 - **singleton** begin execution after all previously launched jobs with the same name and user have ended

+!!! hint

+    Try it!
+You can use `run_matrix-gen.sh` as the first and `run_mmmult-v2.sh` as the dependent job.

 ### Script example